Thursday, January 21, 2010

 A market research company, Frank N. Magid and Associates, based in the unassuming heartland state of Iowa, was offering their growing list of client TV stations the chance to conduct market studies with their constituent audiences.
 The viewers, having been invited by Magid to attend so-called focus groups, would be presented with a variety of video clips from the TV station and then asked for their response.
 The content of the clips ranged from an anchor reading the news, to a reporter out in the field, to even the hair style, clothing, make-up, vocal delivery, and overall impression of the journalist in the clip.
 Often, the focus groups would even include marketing slogans, logos, set design, station promotional commercials, and even surveys about what kind of news stories the public wanted to see more, the so-called top-of-mind paradigm.
 Whatever was presented, focus group attendees would respond by giving a thumbs up or thumbs down.

-To put it another way, Magid was taking a cue from the world of American advertising (which had been using this form of qualitative research since around 1960).
+To put it another way, Magid was taking a cue from the world of American advertising (which had been using this form of quantitative research since around 1960).
 They were putting a slightly different bow on it, and packaging it to TV stations and networks in order to help them monetize their news divisions, which until then had difficulty breaking even or making a profit.
 Thus, as each station signed up with Magid, they made the same mistake as Eve in the Garden of Eden; they ate the innocent-looking evil fruit of market research.
 Now that the poison had been ingested, it would only be a matter of time before true and honorable Broadcast Journalism met its untimely death.

 By the 1980's, the health of broadcast journalism was already on a steep decline.
 News outfits everywhere, large and small, were subordinating almost every aspect of their operations to the whim of the market researchers and the results of their sacred focus groups.
 When a legacy journalist retired, video clips of the heirs apparent would be viewed in multiple group sessions and analyzed thoroughly.
 Up for review was not the journalistic integrity of the prospective talent, but rather their appearance, wardrobe, voice, and body movements.
 This gave way to two new industries: the talent agent business for negotiating contracts for news anchors, and the talent consulting businesses that helped anchors improve their craft, most of the techniques having far more to do with style and appearance than journalistic substance.